NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

 ### Project Goal

-* To build a classification model that can predict the programming language of a repository, given the text of the README file
+* To build a classification model that can predict the programming language of a repository based on the text of the repository's `README.md` file.

 ### Project Description